samjd-zz/linkedin_ssi_booster/docs/cli-reference.md

 `/art` always uses the previous assistant message in the current console session as source text.
 If you have not generated an AI reply yet, ask a question or produce a response first, then run `/art` with an optional topic hint.

+The image prompt is then influenced by the active FLUX style preset, the `FLUX_CAPACITOR_STYLE_SYSTEM_PROMPT`, and any optional realism hint or knowledge context.
+There is no separate art persona graph.

 **Query routing:**

 Console mode intelligently routes queries to the appropriate subsystem: